 For example, saga author Snorri Sturluson wrote that King of Norway Magnus III (c.
 1093 – c.
 1103) used a golden lion on a red background as his coat of arms.

 1321: the first known depiction of a Norwegian emblem

 The first Norway flag, that is, emblem, depiction that we’re aware of today, comes from 1321 and is used in the seal of Princess Ingebørg of Norway (c.
 1301 – c.
 1361).

 During the early 14th century, Norway was on the cusp of going from a self-standing monarchy to sharing a ruler with Sweden.

 Princess Ingebørg of Norway married Prince Eric Magnusson of Sweden, and soon, she gave birth to their son Magnus.
 Magnus went on to become king of both Norway and Sweden.

 Princess Ingebørg’s personal seal is preserved in a parchment letter from 1321.
 It’s currently being kept at the Swedish National Archives in Stockholm.

-In the seal, Ingebørg is depicted holding two banners: on the left side is thought to be the emblem of Norway (featuring a lion holding a hammer) and on the right side the emblem of Sweden.
+In the seal, Ingebørg is depicted holding two banners: on the left side is thought to be the emblem of Norway (featuring a lion holding an axe) and on the right side the emblem of Sweden.

-To this day, the lion carrying a hammer is used as an emblem of Norway within the Standards of the Norwegian Royal Family.
+To this day, the lion carrying an axe is used as an emblem of Norway within the Standards of the Norwegian Royal Family.